John Kendrick (lord mayor): Family

-The Kendricks are mentioned but in a cousin relationship.

 John Kendrick was the son of Hugh Kendrick, of Chester, and his wife Anne Moulson.
 His paternal family was kin to the Kendrick baronets as well as the merchant John Kendrick.
-His maternal grandfather, Sir Thomas Moulson, was Lord Mayor of London in 1634, while his maternal grandmother, Ann (Radcliffe) Mowlson, was the namesake of Radcliffe College.
-He seems to have had five sisters.
+His maternal grandparents were not Sir Thomas Moulson, the Lord Mayor of London in 1634, and his wife Ann (Radcliffe) Mowlson, whose children died young.
+(In his will Moulson referred to his sister Kendrick.)
+John Kendrick seems to have had five sisters.

 Kendrick married Katherine Evelyn, a cousin of the noted author John Evelyn, and is mentioned in Evelyn's famous diary as "a fanatic Lord Mayor, who had married a relation of ours."

 Career

 Kendrick was a member of London's Grocer's Company, one of the city's livery companies.
 He was elected as Sheriff of London in 1645, serving alongside future mayor Thomas Foote.
 He was elected Lord Mayor of London in 1651.

 Kendrick was noted as a staunch Puritan and Republican.
 He was one of the aldermen who in 1648 was appointed by Parliament as part of a committee to form a militia to defend the rights and liberties of the city of London.
 During his mayoral term, he witnessed the Oath of Abjuration undertaken by William Petre, 4th Baron Petre to regain his lost estates by renouncing Catholicism.
 He also was the primary audience for a sermon by the Puritan divine Nathaniel Holmes after a great eclipse during his mayoralty.
 He had business dealings with the Irish faith healer Valentine Greatrakes, who purchased an interest in Kendrick's estates in Tipperary.